stubrish/Password-Strength-Checker/README.md

         python main.py
     ```
 - The application window will open, and you can start checking passwords.

+#### Common Password Check
+This project includes a feature to check if a password is in a list of common passwords.
+By default, it uses the `10-million-password-list-top-1000000.txt` file from the [SecLists](https://github.com/danielmiessler/SecLists) repository.
+However, you can use **any password list** you have by following these steps:
+- Download the `10-million-password-list-top-1000000.txt` file from [here](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt).
+-  Place the file in the root directory of this project.

+If the file is not found, the common password check will be skipped.
 ## Conclusion
 The Password Strength Checker helps users create stronger passwords by analyzing strength, calculating entropy, and estimating crack time.
 It’s a simple yet powerful tool for improving online security.
 ## Summary